Becksteinlab/imdclient/docs/source/protocol_v3.rst

 Pause
 ^^^^^

-Sent from the receiver to the simulation engine any time after the `Session info`_ has been sent to request that the simulation engine pauses execution of the simulation until a `Resume`_ packet is sent.
+Sent from the receiver to the simulation engine any time after the :ref:`session-info` has been sent to request that the simulation engine pauses execution of the simulation until a :ref:`resume` packet is sent.
 Pause is idempotent, meaning subsequent pause packets sent after the first one will have no effect.